a-ast/akeneo-data-generator/README.md

 Thanks @fzaninotto for Faker!

-Thanks @matthiasnoback for the great devtools docker images!
+Thanks @matthiasnoback for the devtools docker images!